OSTrails/benchmark-form/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the CESSDA Main Office at support AT cessda DOT eu.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the OSTRails Project Office at info AT openaire DOT eu.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the